Student Research Committee, School of Nursing and Midwifery, Shahid Beheshti University of Medical Sciences, Tehran, Iran.

 Reproductive Endocrinology Research Center, Research Institute for Endocrine Sciences, Shahid Beheshti University of Medical Sciences, Tehran, Iran.

-Department of Biostatistics, Faculty of Allied Medical Sciences, Shahid Beheshti University of Medical Sciences, Tehran, Iran.
+Department of Biostatistics, School of Paramedicine, Shahid Beheshti University of Medical Sciences, Tehran, Iran.

 Department of Midwifery, Kashan University of Medical Sciences, Kashan, Iran.

-Methods: In this systematic review and meta-analysis, according to the objective of the study, an advanced search with no time restriction was conducted in English databases such as the Web of Science, Embase, PubMed, Scopus, and Persian databases of SID and Magiran, as well as the Google Scholar search engine, until the end of 2019.
+Materials and Methods: In this systematic review and meta-analysis, an advanced search with no time restriction was conducted in online databases such as the Web of Science, Embase, Medline, Scopus, and Persian databases of SID and Magiran, as well as the Google Scholar search engine, until the end of 2019.
 The publication heterogeneity and bias of the extracted studies were evaluated by the Q test and Begg’s test, respectively.

-Conclusions: Due to the effects of numerous factors on the age at menarche, it is suggested that longitudinal studies be conducted to investigate the role of all the known factors especially environmental factors, on the age at menarche.
+Due to the effects of numerous factors on the age at menarche, it is suggested that longitudinal studies be conducted to investigate the role of all the known factors, especially environmental factors, on the age at menarche.